 Land travel

-As of 2022, you can use the NEXUS card to travel to the US through 21 land border crossings.
+As of 2022, you can use the NEXUS card to travel to the US through 16 land border crossings and come back to Canada at 21 designated land border crossings.
 You can pass through a designated NEXUS lane when you arrive at a land border.
 Sometimes, the NEXUS lanes at some land borders may be closed; it is essential to confirm if you can use your NEXUS card before you begin your travels.

 Marine travel

 To cross the Canada-US border by water, you will need to call the respective Telephone Reporting Centres (TRCs) between thirty minutes and four hours before you arrive at the marine border.
-The NEXUS card gives you expedited access into Canada through over 450 marine sites when traveling by boat.
+The NEXUS card gives you faster processing at all marine crossings when entering the U.S.

 How much does it cost to get a NEXUS card?